Mortuary temple of Hatshepsut: Design

 At its far eastern end, lay a valley temple followed by a 1 km long, 37 m wide causeway, which also hosted a barque station at its midpoint, that led to the entrance gate of the mortuary temple.
 Here, three massive terraces rose above the desert floor and led into the Djeser-Djeseru or "Holy of Holies".
 Nearly the entire temple was built of limestone, with some red granite and sandstone.
 A single architrave was built of violet sandstone, purportedly sourced from Mentuhotep II's temple.
 This temple, built centuries earlier and found immediately south of Hatshepsut's, served as an inspiration for her design.
 On its main axis and at the end of temple, lay the temple's main cult site, a shrine to Amun-Re, which received his barque each year during the Beautiful Festival of the Valley in May.
 In the south were the offering halls of Thutmose I and Hatshepsut and to the north was the solar cult court.
 Outside, two further shrines were built for Hathor and Anubis, respectively.
 In total, the temple comprised five cult sites.

 The identity of the architect behind the project remains unclear.
 It is possible that Senenmut, the Overseer of Works, or Hapuseneb, the High Priest, were responsible.
 It is also likely that Hatshepsut provided input to the project.
-Over the course of its construction, between the seventh and twentieth year of Hatshepsut's reign, the temple plan underwent several revisions.
+Throughout its construction, the temple plan underwent several revisions between the seventh and twentieth years of Hatshepsut's reign.
 A clear example of these modifications is in the Hathor shrine, whose expansions included, among other things, a conversion from a single to dual hypostyle halls.
-Its design was directly inspired by Mentuhotep II's adjoining temple immediately south, although its manner of arrangement is entirely unique.
-For example, whilst the central shrine of Mentuhotep II's temple was dedicated to his mortuary cult, Hatshepsut instead elevated the shrine of Amun to greater prominence.
+Its design was directly inspired by Mentuhotep II's adjoining temple immediately south, although its manner of arrangement is unique.
+For example, while the central shrine of Mentuhotep II's temple was dedicated to his mortuary cult, Hatshepsut instead elevated the shrine of Amun to greater prominence.
 However, her mortuary cult was otherwise afforded the most voluminous chamber in the temple, harkening back to the offering halls of the pyramid age.
 There are parallels between the temple's architectural style and contemporaneous Minoan architecture, which has raised the possibility of an international style spreading across the Mediterranean in this period.
 Hatshepsut may also be of partly Cretan descent.
-Overall, the temple is representative of New Kingdom funerary architecture which served to laud the pharaoh and to honour gods relevant to the afterlife.
+Overall, the temple is representative of New Kingdom funerary architecture, which served to laud the pharaoh and to honour gods relevant to the afterlife.